NhiNguyen2304/Cinema/README.md

-# Cinema
+# Cinema ⚡️
-####⚡️This is Cinema project for applying Data Structure.\
+⚡️This is Cinema project for applying Data Structure.\
-####⚡️This project aimed to implement data structure as LinkedList, Queue, Stack, Binary Search Tree from scratch by using Python\
+⚡️This project aimed to implement data structure as LinkedList, Queue, Stack, Binary Search Tree from scratch by using Python\

 ### Project specification, implement data structure to solve project problem